 Faulty Wiring

-Loose connections, damaged wires, or incorrect wiring can lead to an unstable electrical supply.
+Loose connections, damaged wires, or incorrect wiring can cause a phase loss or undervoltage.
 If the motor doesn’t receive the proper voltage, it might hum without starting up.

 Inadequate Circuit Capacity